Robert W. Service, The Spell of the Yukon and Other Verses

 Alaska is still truly the last frontier.
 Nature is easy to find.
 It is literally everywhere.
-Passages Alaska participants will spend 8 to 10 weeks traveling via canoe and camping along the near coastal waters of Prince of Wales Island and Sea Otter Sound.
+Passages Alaska participants will spend 8 to 12 weeks traveling via canoe and camping on beaches and along the near coastal waters of Prince of Wales Island and Sea Otter Sound.
 A major portion of the expedition follows a traditional Tlingit canoe route.
 During the entirety of the program we witness eagles, ravens, sea and land otters, orcas, humpback whales, seals and sea lions, innumerable different types of sea and shore birds, deer, wolves, black bears, mink, marten, and beavers in one combination or another literally every day.
 With so many of our wild animal kingdom family members around, it is easy for a person to come to the realization that we are an inseparable part of something infinitely larger than ourselves.
 Animal, bird, fish and plant identification are a basic component of our program.
-The rhythms of nature become obviously apparent with the twice daily rising and falling of the tide that is frequently over 14 feet in a six-hour tide period.
+The rhythms of nature become obviously apparent with the twice daily rising and falling of the tide that is frequently over 14 feet in a six-hour time period.

 At Passages Alaska, we focus much attention on mindfulness and understanding how we interact with that larger system and becoming aware of how our words, actions, and even our thoughts interact with and influence those around us.
 Participants take with them a deeper understanding and appreciation of themselves and the world around them, coupled with the confidence that comes from living and thriving in one of the most beautiful and dynamic places on earth.